ArjanvdLaan/WincAcademey/README.md

 # WincAcademy
-Exercises used for Winc Academy course
+Exercises and projects used for Winc Academy course